Goal of Lab 4:

 Q4: Which method do you prefer and why?

-Q5: Would you say the formant frequencies are the same or different across [ɛ]s?
-(Be sure to take measurement error into account when answering this question.)
+Q5: Would you say the formant frequencies are approximately the same or different across [ɛ]s?
+(Be sure to take into account measurement error and minor articulatory variation between otherwise identical vowels.)

 SECTION IV.
 THE RELATIONSHIP BETWEEN HARMONICS AND FORMANTS